bsc-pm/nanos6/docs/cluster/Cluster.md

 #SBATCH --cpus-per-task=48

-export NANOS6_COMMUNICATION=mpi-2sided
 srun ./your_ompss_cluster_app args...
 ```

 ### System requirements

 At the moment, cluster execution requires the system to have disabled the address randomization feature.
 Moreover, depending on the total address space the
-application needs to manage, i.e. `NANOS6_LOCAL_MEMORY` and `NANOS6_DISTRIBUTED_MEMORY` you might need to change the memory overcommit feature of your kernel.
+application needs to manage, i.e. `cluster.local_memory` and `cluster.distributed_memory` you might need to change the memory overcommit feature of your kernel.

 These configurations can be done on a Linux system like this: